Caterpillar's Slowdown Not All Due To COVID-19

 CFO Andrew Bonfield participated in a fireside chat at ConExpo on March 11 and gave some insight into the company's preparation for the next downcycle.
 He stated that the company hopes to improve operating margins by 3% to 6% during the current economic cycle relative to the 2010 to 2016 period.

-Caterpillar has reduced their factory capacity by 25MM square feet since the last cycle, which contributed to the $1.8B reduction in structural costs the company has realized.
-Caterpillar has fewer employees (102,300 in Q4 2019) than they did during the start of the last down turn (118,501 in 2013), so hopefully layoffs play a minimal role in cost savings efforts.
+Caterpillar has reduced its factory capacity by 25MM square feet since the last cycle, which contributed to the $1.8B reduction in structural costs the company has realized.
+Caterpillar has fewer employees (102,300 in Q4 2019) than they did during the start of the last downturn (118,501 in 2013), so, hopefully, layoffs play a minimal role in cost savings efforts.
 The company anticipated $1.2B in capital expenditures for the operating business in 2020 (10-K, page 48), but this may be reduced if cash balances continue to decline.

 Bonfield highlighted that Caterpillar hopes to maintain cash flow between $4B and $8B throughout the economic cycle.
 The $4B level looks like it might be breached this year if sales continue to decline from Q1 levels.